ciarancoen/CT422/README.md

 Created for Modern Information Management

-A Java application that indexes all text files in a directory using highly classified techniques, including stemming and stop-word removal.
+A Java application that indexes all text files in a directory using highly classified techniques, including MapReduce, stemming and stop-word removal.

 Contributors:
-Cianán Coen,
+Ciarán Coen,
 Nathan Flynn
 Niall O'Brien